pawel-wiejacha/neural-network-native-ops/benchmarks/atlas_vs_openblas/benchmark.md

 ## Summary

 * For matrices with size smaller than 70, ATLAS outperforms OpenBLAS.
+	* For larger matrices (i.e. with size larger than 70) the situation is opposite - OpenBLAS is much faster
 * For matrices with size smaller than 20, pure Java implementation outperforms ATLAS
 * For matrices with size smaller than 50, pure Java implementation outperforms OpenBLAS
 * NNNO is slightly faster than netlib-java.
 Especially when `GC_locker::lock_critical()` overhead is important (e.g. matrix size smaller than 50).
 	* Therefore, direct float buffers used by NNNO seems to be faster than `GetPrimitiveArrayCritical()` used by netlib-java.